seL4/refos/README.md

 The following is suggested future work that interested open-source developers could implement:

  * Future Work 1: modify how the process server creates and starts processes and threads (see 'Future Work 1' in code)
+ * Future Work 3: modify how the selfloader bootstraps user processes (see 'Future Work 3' in code)
  * Future Work 4: remove explicit reference to system call table in processes that the process server creates (see 'Future Work 4' in code)

 License